US Thrill Rides: SkyView

-SkyView is a proposed concept for lightweight Ferris wheel designs with heights between 200 ft and 1000 ft and able to withstand strong winds.
+SkyView was a proposed concept for lightweight Ferris wheel designs with heights between 200 ft and 1000 ft and able to withstand strong winds.
 The wheel itself does not turn like a conventional Ferris wheel, instead a chain-like mechanism is used to move the gondolas around the structure, which could be constructed in shapes other than the traditional circle.
 In 2009, Park World Online reported that US Thrill Rides planned to erect and operate 300 ft tall SkyView rides in Orlando and Las Vegas, however the 400 ft Orlando Eye and 550 ft High Roller giant wheels have since been constructed in those cities.
 No SkyView rides have yet been built.